Last updated: 16 Dec 2017

 If you’ve never traded on a regular fiat currency exchange before, then you may have a tough time navigating cryptocurrency exchanges like Binance.
 In this guide I will explain many of the features and nuances that will make your initial trading journey easier.
 Basic technical and financial literacy is assumed.
 In all examples I will consider NEO as the target cryptocurrency and Bitcoins (BTC) as the transacting cryptocurrency.
 If you want to learn more about blockchain technology, check out my blockchain ELI5 post.
 Otherwise hold onto to your seats... you're about to hop on the NEO blockchain rocket to the moon.

 There's lots to learn in this post.
-To help you remember, try using my app Harvest, the easiest way to grow your mind.
-Write or highlight any text and automatically receive reminders on the content (Add from Chrome store).
+To help you remember, try my app Harvest, the easiest way to grow your mind.
+You can write or highlight any notes, save them, and automatically receive reminders on an optimal learning schedule.

 Table of Contents